theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/logging-on-to-sap.md

 }
 ```

 The default encoding for an SAP connection is SAP code page 1100 (iso-8859-1).
 When using the NW RFC protocol you can explicitly set an encoding.
 This is necessary if your SAP credentials contain characters that are not part of SAP code page 1100.
-Example:

 ```csharp
 conn.Protocol = ClientProtocol.NWRFC;